DARTzz/web-development-preetam/JavaScript.md

 c.) import in math.js is just a reference to the value of export in math.js.

 THIS IS FRIKIN AWESOME.
+NOTE: so take note that, the changes made in the export state will be reflected in import state and vice versa since both are actually the same stuff.

 in comparison to java or C, the code from the other imported library is copied in the final product :)